openedx/open-edx-proposals/oeps/oep-0046-arch-ddd-domains.rst

 ~~~~~~~~~~~~~~~~

 .. list-table::
   :widths: 10 10 70

   - - Bounded Context
     - Type
     - Description
   - - Consuming Learning Content
     - core
     - Consuming Learning Content (core) is the primary context where learners engage with content in personalized learning pathways.
 This includes functionality such as:

       - Completion / Progress
       - Digital Journal
       - Grades
       - xBlocks (each as its own separate micro-context): Video, CAPA, ORA, etc.
   - - Social Learning
     - generic
     - Social Learning (generic) provides a service for collaboration and interactivity between learners and educators.
   - - Support Learning
     - supporting
     - Support Learning (supporting) allows educators to administer and manage learners and learning contexts (courses, programs, etc).
   - - Learning Credentials
     - supporting
     - Learning Credentials (supporting) allows learners and educators to access and manage credentials/certifications achieved from learning.
+  - - Learning Enrollments
+    - supporting
+    - Learning Enrollments allows learners to see which learning materials they have access to, and which experience they have
+      for that content.
+It also provides fulfillment services for the various Business Subdomains by allowing them to request
+      enrollment of a user into an experience of particular learning content.

 Analytics
 ---------